paepke/emencia-django-newsletter/README.rst

 -------------

 The **content types** application is used to link any *Contact* model instance to another model instance.
-This allow you to create different kinds of contact linked to differents application, and retrieve the association at anytime.
+This allow you to create different kinds of contact linked to different application, and retrieve the association at anytime.

-This is particulary usefull with the templates variables if certain informations are located in the model instance linked.
+This is particularly useful with the templates variables if certain information is located in the model instance linked.

 Cronjob/Command
 ---------------